 An employee who violates this policy may be subject to disciplinary action, including termination.
-In addition or alternatively, the Board of Education may require an employee to successfully complete an appropriate drug- or alcohol-abuse, rehabilitation program.
+Alternatively, the Board of Education may require an employee to successfully complete an appropriate drug- or alcohol-abuse, rehabilitation program.

 The Board shall take disciplinary action with respect to an employee convicted of a drug offense in the workplace within 30 days after receiving notice of the conviction.